yasinhessnawi1/ml-project/README.md

 ### Research Contributions

-1. **Comprehensive Fusion Comparison**: First systematic comparison of Early, Late, and Attention fusion on MM-IMDb with modern pretrained models (BERT, ResNet)
+1. **Fusion Comparison**: First systematic comparison of Early, Late, and Attention fusion on MM-IMDb with modern pretrained models (BERT, ResNet)

 2. **Modality Imbalance Analysis**: Demonstrated that fusion improves performance even when one modality dominates (text 1.92x better than vision)